rathinaraja/DeepCluster/README.md

 Although the workflow is demonstrated using WSIs, it is flexible and can be applied to any domain with a collection of images organized in a folder.

+**Note:**
-If you find our work useful in your research or use parts of this code, please consider citing our paper <a href="https://openreview.net/forum?id=rGWjTlK6Ev" target="_blank" rel="noopener"> Openreview </a>  or <a href="https://arxiv.org/abs/2511.00383" target="_blank" rel="noopener"> Arxiv </a>.
+1. Paper link is given here: <a href="https://openreview.net/forum?id=rGWjTlK6Ev" target="_blank" rel="noopener"> Openreview </a>  or <a href="https://arxiv.org/abs/2511.00383" target="_blank" rel="noopener"> Arxiv </a>.

-**Note:** If you find our work useful in your research or use parts of this code or dataset, please consider [citing our paper](#Citation).
+2. If you find our work useful in your research or use parts of this code or dataset, please consider [citing our paper](#Citation).
+3. Both the collected dataset and the trained model have been made publicly available for research use.
+Visit <a href="https://huggingface.co/datasets/Path2AI/STARC-9/tree/main" target="_blank" rel="noopener"> here </a>.

 # DeepCluster++ Usage Guide
 We assume representative WSIs have been selected, tiles extracted, and the resulting images filtered using appropriate preprocessing methods.
 The AutoEncoder (AE) used in this experiement was trained on a set of tiles (images) until the reconstruction quality of test samples become prominent.